 Hatteras Style Clam Chowder Recipe

-First, you will want to use the freshest clams you can find.
-I suggest going to your local seafood market if there is one near you.
-Next, I love using thick-cut country bacon grease, to brown up for incredible flavor to sauté your vegetables.
+Next, is that thick country bacon!
+I love using thick-cut country bacon grease, to brown up for incredible flavor to sauté your vegetables.
 It adds a delicious flavor that’ll make this dish pop.

 Main Ingredients Needed